Irene Ryan Acting

 The Preliminary Round Audition

-Semi-finalists (thirty-two students advancing) will be announced at the in-person Regional Festival.
-Semi-finalists will perform live at the Regional Festival, with one monologue (from the prelim round, student's choice) and one scene (time limit of five minutes, total).
-Semi-finalists will receive feedback from the Semi-Final Round Selectors.
+Preliminary Round will perform live at the Regional conference, with one monologue and one scene (time limit of four minutes, total).
+Students will receive feedback from the facutly respondents in prelim round.

-• Performed LIVE at Festival: 1 monologue (from prelims, student’s choice) and one scene, time limit of 5 minutes total.
+• Performed LIVE at conferencel: 1 monologue and one scene, time limit of 4 minutes total.

 • Students will have the use of 2 chairs and a table.